Skip to content

 The following are explicitly out of scope for v1.0:

-• Complex documentation generation (PDF, websites)
+• Full documentation generation (PDF, websites from source)

 • Plugin system for custom languages